meganz/mingw-std-threads/README.md

 Using "std-like" headers
 ------------------------

 Probably you don't really want to replace all your includes from `#include <header>` to `#include "mingw.header.h"`.
-So here are some ways to make you happy :)
+So if you are using GCC or clang, here are some ways to make you happy :)

 With CMake, you just need to turn on the option `MINGW_STDTHREADS_GENERATE_STDHEADERS` before adding mingw-stdthreads, something like this:
 ```CMake